ina-amagami/Unity2Cocos/README.md

 Export 3D scenes and assets created in Unity to CocosCreator.

-NOTE: This is an experimental project.
+⚠️ This is an experimental project. ⚠️
+Make a backup of your project if you use it.

 ## Under development

 - Some meshes are not placed in the correct position.
 - Support more material property convert.
 - Support more 3D feature.
 (Camera / Light / Reflection Probe / Collider / Rigidbody etc)
-- TypeScript only generate and set property. (don't create logic)
+- TypeScript only generate and set property. (logic is empty)

 ## Caution